Going Green at the DSK

 We focussed on green school grounds by re-growing the school vegetable garden, implementing vertical gardens as well as planting more water-wise indigenous plants.
 We have several composting systems in the garden, such as a worm farm, a bokashi bin and a compost heap, exposing the learners to different ways of handling organic waste.
 The produced fertiliser is used on our vegetables.

 Throughout the year, Going Green has continuously promoted environmental education by inviting inspirational public speakers, environmentalists and film directors to speak to the learners about their fascinating stories and incredible journeys relating to their commitment to sustainability.
-We can proudly say that the learners as well as staff members of our school are becoming eco-warriors, refusing single-use plastic items wherever possible and spreading the word to their families and community members.
-To continue the work, the DSK is planning to launch reusable lunch boxes as well as coffee/tea mugs in the near future.
+We can proudly say that the learners, as well as staff members of our school, are becoming eco-warriors, refusing single-use plastic items wherever possible and spreading the word to their families and community members.